 This page was last updated September 2020.

 Wonderful that you read my about me page!
 Let me swiftly shine a light on my history, strengths and what I deem my possible prospects.

 In a nutshell: I am a geek at heart, wishing to employ the legal system to exercise the rights one has.
 I love to study, keep improving and expanding my knowledge.
 I see a goal not as a finite stipulation of steps, but a process where the client is the key for success.
-Lastly, I am not just a lawyer, I am not just an engineer, I am something else.
+Lastly, I am not just a lawyer, I am not just an engineer, I am something else, a Lawgineer.

 Born and raised in Amsterdam, I started studying ICT at the University of Applied Sciences of Amsterdam, with a major in Software Engineering.
 During the study, I became more and more interested in the legal aspects within IT.
-So much so that I did a bachelor IT-Law and currently do the masters IT-law and Corporate Law.
+So much so that I did a bachelor IT-Law and currently do the master IT-law.
 I want to make a difference, I want to enable people to enforce their rights, that it is clear what one another’s rights truly encompasses.
 Especially in the world of technology, a world that never sits still, always innovates, and which requires a more dynamic and quickly adjusting legal system.

 But my love for IT will never wane.
 In my heart, I will always remain a nerd who loves tech.
 I love innovation.
 I wish to understand it, use it, and possibly extends its appliance.
 I do not mind being an early adopter, it means trial and error, it means enjoying tech’s latest perks, it means keeping a fresh mind and view on the world.
 You need to keep moving forward.